-The Company incurred a net loss of \$4,395,877 and negative cash flows from operating activities of \$3,524,226 for the nine month period ended September 30, 2008.
-The net loss applicable to common shares from date of inception, August 6, 2001, to September 30, 2008 amounts to \$59,394,947.
+The Company incurred a net loss of \$1,559,474 and negative cash flows from operating activities of \$1,461,625 for the three month period ended March 31, 2008.
+The net loss applicable to common shares from date of inception, August 6, 2001, to March 31, 2008 amounts to \$56,558,544.

-The Company received approximately \$7.9 million net of expenses from a private placement of common stock and warrants in March 2007.
+The Company received approximately \$7.9 million net from a private placement of common stock and warrants in March 2007.
 This private placement is more fully described in Note 6.

-The Company received approximately \$2.0 million in February 2008 and approximately \$1.0 million in June 2008 from a joint venture agreement.
-This joint venture agreement is more fully described in Note 8.
-The Company also received \$70,000 in Secured Promissory Notes in September 2008.
-These notes are more fully described in Note 10.
+The Company received approximately \$2.0 million from a joint venture agreement in February 2008.
+This joint venture agreement is more fully described in Note 7.

-Management believes that the Company will continue to incur net losses through at least September 30, 2009 and for the foreseeable future thereafter.
-Based on the resources of the Company available at September 30, 2008 including the net proceeds received from the February 2008 joint venture agreement, and the September 2008 sale of 10% Secured Promissory Notes, as more fully described in note 10, and taking into consideration the net proceeds from the November 2008 12% Secured Promissory Notes, as more fully described in note 11, management believes that the Company has sufficient capital to fund its operations until the middle of 2009.
-Management believes that the Company has a need for capital in order to sustain its operations and will need additional equity or debt financing or will need to generate revenues through licensing of its products or entering into strategic alliances to be able to sustain its operations through 2009.
+Management believes that the Company will continue to incur net losses through at least March 31, 2009 and for the foreseeable future thereafter.
+Based on the resources of the Company available at December 31, 2007 and the net proceeds received from the February 2008 joint venture agreement, management does not believe that the Company has sufficient capital to fund its operations through 2008.
+Management believes that the Company will need additional equity or debt financing or will need to generate revenues through licensing of its products or entering into strategic alliances to be able to sustain its operations through 2008.
 Furthermore, we will need additional financing thereafter to complete development and commercialization of our products.
 There can be no assurances that we can successfully complete development and commercialization of our products.